pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## Keep Your Eyes Peeled(To be watchful; paying careful attention to something.)
 * Keep your eyes peeled for snipers on the roof!
 * Keep your eyes peeled for a guy wearing a  red cap!
 He's my contact!
-* Keep Your Eyes Peeled for security breaches
+* Keep your eyes peeled for security breaches.

 ## On the Same Page
 * Thinking alike or understanding something in a similar way with others.
 * I wanted to make sure we are on the same page!
+* We were on the same page.

 ## Cry Wolf